rochanehurst/BTS-Airlines-Analysis/README.md

 Feel free to reach out if you have questions about this analysis or would like to discuss data science opportunities!

----

-*This project demonstrates proficiency in Python, data analysis, statistical visualization, and the ability to extract actionable insights from large datasets.*